-The Director of Human Resources and Compliance at Berkley Botanicals will be responsible for auditing the Positive Impact Plan.
+The Director of Human Resources and Compliance at Berkley Botanicals will be responsible for auditing the Diversity Plan and measuring it's progress.
+The progress will be measured annually starting on the date that Berkley Botanicals receives its provisional license.
 The audit report setting forth the Company's performance in fulfilling the goals of the Plan will contain:

-• Employment data, including information on employees from disproportionate impact, minority, women, disabled, and veteran representation in the workforce in

-- all job classifications; average salary ranges; recruitment and training information (all job categories); and retention and outreach efforts; - The total number and value of all contracts and/or subcontractors awarded for goods and services in areas of disproportionate impact; - An identification of each subcontract actually awarded to a member of a area of disproportionate impact and the actual value of such subcontract; - Total number of attendees at the 2 annual seminars at local organizations from Brockton, Fall River & Taunton. - A comprehensive description of all efforts made by Berkley Botanicals to monitor and enforce the Positive Impact Plan; - Other information deemed necessary or desirable by the Commission to ensure compliance with the rules and regulations governing marijuana establishments in Massachusetts; and - When available, a workforce utilization report including the following information for each job category at Berkley Botanicals: - The total number of employees hired from areas of disproportionate impact - The total number of employees that were promoted from areas of disproportionate impact; - The total number of employees that have been retained and length of employment for employees from areas of disproportionate impact; and
+- Employment data, including information on minority, women, disabled, and veteran representation in the workforce in all job classifications; average salary ranges; recruitment and training information (all job categories); and retention and outreach efforts; - The total number and value of all contracts and/or subcontractors awarded for goods and services; - An identification of each subcontract actually awarded to a member of a diverse group and the actual value of such subcontract; - A comprehensive description of all efforts made by Berkley Botanicals to monitor and enforce the Diversity Plan; - Information on diverse group investment, equity ownership, and other ownership or employment opportunities initiated or promoted by Berkley Botanicals; - Berkley Botanicals will use an HR software that tracks employee demographics and classifications and will help to ensure that Berkley Botanicals is meeting its goal to employ 60% of the staff that classify as minorities, women, veterans, people with disabilities; - Other information deemed necessary or desirable by the Commission to ensure compliance with the rules and regulations governing marijuana establishments in Massachusetts; and

+- When available, a workforce utilization report to track the employment goal to maintain that 60% of the staff that classify as minorities, women, veterans, people with disabilities.
+The report will including the following information for each job category at Berkley Botanicals:

+- The total number of persons employed;

+- The total number of men employed;

+- The total number of women employed;

+- The total number of veterans;

+- The total number of service-disabled veterans; and

+- The total number of members of each racial minority employed.